 We found 4 family medicine practitioners who accept Humana Simplicity HMO Open Access Gold 03/100 near Loudon, TN.

-Dr. Irina Lavrik specializes in family medicine and practices in Loudon, TN.
-Dr. Lavrik (or staff) speaks the following foreign languages: Ukrainian and Russian.
-Dr. Lavrik is affiliated with the University of Tennessee Medical Center.
-Her medical residency was performed at The Reading Hospital and Medical Center.
-She has received a 4.5 out of 5 star rating by her patients.
-Dr. Lavrik accepts Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+Dr. Irina Lavrik sees patients in Loudon, TN.
+Her medical specialty is family medicine.
+In addition to English, Dr. Lavrik (or staff) speaks Ukrainian and Russian.
+She is professionally affiliated with the University of Tennessee Medical Center.
+She trained at The Reading Hospital and Medical Center for her residency.
+She is rated 4.5 stars out of 5 by her patients.
+Dr. Lavrik honors Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.

 Conditions / Treatments